 Despite a return to vintage clothing looks and a love for secondhand shopping (47% have purchased secondhand and 58% have sold something secondhand), there are some new items teens are looking at, especially in electronics.
 With a focus on phones, watches, and gaming, product protection plans can help new items last longer.

 Here are the tech advancements teens are looking to buy next.

 - Apple watches and iPhones.
 87% of teens own an iPhone, and 88% expect their next phone to be one also.
 If your teen doesn't have an extended warranty for their iPhone, it's definitely a good idea to look into it for their next phone purchase.
 Apple is moving into first place in other categories as well, with Apple branded watches taking the top of the list for watches at 31%.

 - NextGen video game consoles.
 Sales on video games are up 12% since last year, and 30% of teens expect to purchase a NextGen console in the next two years (if they don't already have one).

 How to Find the Right Teen Gift

 Today’s teens are using different criteria to determine their shopping habits.
 Between more focused spending after the pandemic, a focus on business values, local inspiration, and anticipated tech, there are a lot of factors driving their decisions.

 If you're shopping for a teen, look at the things they want but aren't willing to buy for themselves.
-If you're unsure what items they have their eye on, don't shy away from a gift card to a brand they value.
+If you're unsure what items they have their eye on, don't shy away from a gift card to a brand they value (or ask them to share their online wishlists).
 Teens report that they value stretching their dollars, and a gift card can help them make a purchase they want without spending all their cash.